Introduction:

 Definition of a Bear:

-A bear is a large mammal, characterized by a strong, fur-covered body and strong legs ending in sharp claws.
+The bear is a large mammal, characterized by a strong, fur-covered body and strong legs ending in sharp claws.
 It lives in forests, mountains, and polar regions.

 - Size: It can reach 3 meters in length and weigh more than 600 kg.